 SECOND BEST DEPARTMENT

 This is another department where the Drive 4 really shines and gets the job done perfectly.

 We have a simple but well-performing support setup: a huge external plastic heel counter which locks your heel immediately after putting them on and keeps it that way all game long.
 Also, a higher midsole will keep your foot from rolling over the footbed while performing quick moves or stops.

 Finally, we have a pretty wide, flat base and the forefoot outrigger which adds even more stability to an already stable base.

 Under Armour did it again!
 If you’re still sleeping on this brand then I don’t know what the hell are you doing son.

 I mean, the whole Clutch Fit Drive family is phenomenal, but this model is like a cherry on top.
 Kudos to UA, you guys really know how to do it successfully.

-The UA Drive 4 has it all – killer traction which will last outdoors, beastly support for amazing lockdown in all areas, a well-balanced cushion setup for any type of player or playing style, a super lightweight construction and ,of course, the simple but awesome upper for that lovely comfort & softness.
+The UA Drive 4 has it all – killer traction which will last outdoors, beastly support for amazing lockdown in all areas, a well-balanced cushion setup for any type of player or playing style, a super lightweight construction and, of course, simple but awesome upper for that lovely comfort & softness.

-I almost forget to mention, they retail for $115… It’s a steal out of box.
-And if 115 bucks is too much for you to spend for a basketball sneaker, but you want them badly, then just wait a month or so and they will hit the outlets for around $70.
+I almost forget to mention, they retail for $115… It’s a steal out of the box.
+And if 115$ is too much for you to spend for a basketball sneaker, but you want them badly, then just wait a month or so and they will hit the outlets for around $70.